jbarguil/raspberrypi-get-ip/README.md

 $ sudo apt-get install msmtp msmtp-mta
 ```

-Now open the config file `/etc/msmtprc` and add your credentials:
+Now open the config file and add your credentials.
+This file can be found at `~/.msmtprc` or `$XDG_CONFIG_HOME/msmtp/config` if you're using version 1.8.6 or newer, or at `/etc/msmtprc` for older versions.

 ```
 # Generics